Three-Dimensional and Selective Displacement Sensing of a Levitated Nanoparticle via Spatial Mode Decomposition: Sorting the Scattered Light

 We consider the case of a sub-wavelength nanoparticle, which is well-approximated as an isotropic dipolar scatterer, confined to the focus of a linearly ($x$) polarised trapping beam.
-In particular, we model the geometry shown in Fig.~\ref{FigOne}(a), where the trapping beam is focused by a high-numerical aperture (NA) parabolic mirror.
-This implementation presents a key advantage over traditional setups~\cite{vovrosh_parametric_2017}, in that it collects all of the back-scattered light, which is collimated and subsequently coupled into a few-mode optical fiber in the focal plane of a collection lens.
-At the output of the few-mode fiber, we measure the recovered power to extract information on the nanoparticle's real time position.
+To minimise polarisation mixing of the electric field at the focus while maintaining high collection efficiency of the parabolic mirror, we adjust the collimated beam diameter to a filling factor of $\approx$ 1.
+We model the geometry shown in Fig.~\ref{FigOne}, where the trapping beam is focused by a high numerical aperture (NA) parabolic mirror.
+This implementation presents a key advantage over traditional setups, in that it collects all of the back-scattered light, which is collimated and subsequently coupled into a few-mode optical fiber in the focal plane of the collimation/collection lens~\cite{vovrosh_parametric_2017}.
+At the output of the single-mode fibers, we measure the recovered light intensity to extract information on the nanoparticle's real-time position.

-In the limit of small displacements, we can write the scattered field in the focal plane of the collection lens as a sum of elastically and inelastically scattered light (see Supplementary Material, Appendix~\ref{sec:FieldDerivation}).
+In the limit of small displacements, we can write the scattered field in the focal plane of the collection lens as a sum of elastically and inelastically scattered light (see Supplementary Material, Appendix~1).
 In particular, we find that only the inelastically scattered light is modulated by the nanoparticle's real time position and thus is the only one to contribute meaningfully to the measurement result.
-To first order, we approximate the scattered field as
+To first order, we approximate the total scattered field as